-Chicken – I prefer using the boneless skinless chicken breast as they are low in fat but if you like your stew a little richer, use chicken thighs or even bone-in chicken.
+Chicken – I prefer using the boneless skinless chicken breasts as they are low in fat but if you like your stew a little richer, use boneless skinless chicken thighs or even bone-in chicken.
 You can also choose to leave the skin-on to make it even richer.

 Red, yellow or white onion, all works great.
 Chop the carrots or use whole baby carrots.

-Try to use waxy potatoes like New Potatoes, French Fingerlings, or Red Bliss in place of starchy ones like Russet.
+Try to use waxy potatoes like New Potatoes, French Fingerlings, or Red Bliss in place of starchy ones like Russet potatoes.
 Waxy potatoes hold their shape well and will not become mushy after cooking.